emilhagl/emilhagl.github.io/docs/index.md

 ## **Project Overview**

-Motivated

-Here i provide a summary of my researchetc.

-Together my ads create insights on:
-- (i) How AI-driven contextual advertising can be implemented technically using methods such as NLP.
-- (ii) How media contexts influence how ads are perceived.
+My research on contextual advertising is motivated by two key factors.
+First, initiatives by tech giants, legislation such as GDPR, and societal concern about consumer privacy and fairness are limiting the use of personal data for ad targeting, making contextual advertising a compelling alternative.
+Second, the abundance of analyzable online media and the advanced capabilities of modern AI has opened new possibilities for contextual advertising.

+My thesis, which consists of six articles spanning natural language processing, controlled experiments with online participants, and conceptual analyses, provides insights into:

+- **(i) Techniques for understanding and grouping the topics and sentiments of online content**, with multiple marketing applications, including ad targeting.
+- **(ii) The impact of media contexts on ad perceptions and consumer behaviours**, highlighting how different online contexts influence the effectiveness of advertisements.
-- (iii) The societal and consumer implications when AI decides who marketing messages are targeted to.
+- **(iii) The consumer and social implications of AI-driven marketing**, the consequences when AI decides who messages are targeted to based on contextual and personal data.
-- (iv) How should marketers choose advertising strategies with regards to AI, data, regulations .....
+- **(iv) Advice for marketers in selecting ad targeting strategies** , focusing on the use of AI, personal and contextual data, and the consideration of data availability, advertising objectives, regulations, and ethical implications.

-## **Research categorization, aims and questions**
+## **Article categorization & research questions**

 The articles in my thesis fall into 3 main categories.